 The new multi-modal manufacturing and services facility in Calabar will serve as a regional hub for GE Oil & Gas as well as other GE industrial businesses.
 The first of its kind site will include training facilities to enable knowledge transfer and career advancement opportunities for local talent.

-In addition, GE will collaborate with the Technical Institute of Calabar to develop academic programs to prepare students for the opportunity to work at this facility.
+In addition, GE is collaborating with Government Technical College, Calabar to develop academic programs to prepare students for the opportunity to work at this facility

 - Assembly and testing of subsea trees